-Building a hen house is easy, as is raising chickens for eggs or meat.
-Even so, take a little advice and avoid the mistakes I made when I first started!
+Raising chickens for eggs (or meat) is easy.
+Even so, take a little advice and avoid some of the mistakes I made when I first started!

 Urban chickens seem to be taking cities by storm — at least in the cities with reasonable codes that allow raising small livestock.